siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 Chapter 6 established that source-free energy flow must reorganize by curl if it is to preserve its divergence-free structure.
 That identifies the admissible local turn.
-The next question is what closed transport law follows from that fact.
+The next question is what closed transport form follows from that fact.

 A single curl gives one local reorganization of the flow.
-To describe transport, the update must close on the same flow through ordered registrations.
-The minimal closure is therefore a second curl acting back on the same field.
+But the flow is present at every point, so the closure must remain within that same field throughout the extent.
+The minimal closure is therefore a second curl of the same field.
 Write

 $$
 \partial_t^2 \mathbf{F}